chango/inferno/doc/counting.rst

     intended for CSV data that was placed in DDFS using the ``ddfs chunk`` command.

-    If the input data is lines of JSON, you would indtead set the **map_input_stream** to use the **chunk_json_keyset_stream** reader in your Inferno rule.
+    If the input data is lines of JSON, you would instead set the **map_input_stream** to use the **chunk_json_keyset_stream** reader in your Inferno rule.